You lied on Ojukwu, Biafra zionists chide Buhari — Nigeria Today

 By Dennis Agbo

-ENUGU- THE Biafra Zionists’ Federation, BZF, has described President Mohammadu Buhari’s claim that Ojukwu disowned Biafra in 2003 as a compendium of lies.
+ENUGU—THE Biafra Zionists’ Federation, BZF, has described President Muhammadu Buhari’s claim that Ojukwu disowned Biafra in 2003 as a compendium of lies.

 The group challenged Buhari to produce evidence of his claim on Ojukwu if he was sure of what he said.